 What Belongs Above the Fold?

 The pattern that converts: hero image left (or top on mobile), title and review rating tight together, price under the title, variant selectors next, sticky add-to-cart button.
 Everything else (description, reviews, related products) lives below the fold.
-Test by loading your own product page on your phone with cache cleared - if the add-to-cart button isn’t visible without scrolling, you’re losing conversions.
+Test by loading your own product page on your phone with cache cleared.
+If the add-to-cart button isn’t visible without scrolling, you’re losing conversions.

 1. Use a Static Hero Image, Not a Slider